sapieneptus/xamarin_project/README.md

 Xamarin Project

 ## Notes
 I have not refactored to use Screen objects yet.
-Time-permitting, I'll complete this refactor by Wednesday.
+Time permitting, I'll try to complete this refactor by Wednesday.

 So far, my tests have not caused any app crashes.
 Time permitting, I'd like to try to explore that more.